 The Lunar New Year is the most important social and economic holiday for billions of people around the world.
 The holiday is tied to the lunar-solar Chinese calendar and was originally observed as a time to honor household and heavenly deities and ancestors.
-Today it’s a special time to bring friends and family together for feasting and festivities in China, Korea, Vietnam, Japan, Mongolia and other countries all over the world!
+Today, Lunar New Year is a special time to bring friends and family together for feasting and festivities in China, Korea, Vietnam, Japan, Mongolia and other countries all over the world.

 - 2018 is the year of the Earth Dog.
 The dog is the 11th zodiac sign and is a symbol of loyalty and honesty.

 - The new year is determined by the lunar calendar and the holiday lasts 15 days.

 - The Lunar New Year is a time of beliefs.
 Those who celebrate don’t take out the trash or clean on the first day, as doing so is said to wash away your luck and prosperity.
 The second day, considered the beginning of the year, is spent with family.
 The third day is seen as a day prone to arguments, so visiting family and friends is avoided!

 - Legend says that “Nian,” a half-dragon, half-lion monster, comes out of hiding and attacks people (especially children) during the Lunar New Year.
 Fireworks are used to scare him away!

 - Sugary foods are especially important because they are believed to sweeten prospects for the coming year.

 - “Hesuipian” is a movie collection entirely devoted to Lunar New Year in China and Hong Kong.